qtnc/swan/docs/stdlib.md

 Methods:

-- length: return the number of capturing parents
+- length: return the number of capturing parens
 - test(string): return true if the string completely matches the regular expression

 Regular expression options: